dataspecer/ds-wdoi/source/preprocessing/README.md

 ### Loading comments

 For each Wikidata entity an object is generated that serves as an input to the Elastic search instance.
-The object contains descriptions, labels and aliases for all the selected languguages.
+The object contains labels and aliases for all the selected languguages.
+There could be also descriptions but the search somehow was overtaken by the descriptions and resulted in not so relevant class search.
 Each language has its own nested object with the above mentioned fields.
 If the values are missing from the Wikidata entity, a default value is used - empty string for description and label, empty array for aliases.